Klik på linket nedenfor, tryk derefter Ctrl + C eller højreklik for at kopiere det.

 Vælg, hvordan resultaterne skal sorteres.

 Ingen søgeord valgt.
-Opdateret for 2 timer siden.29 emner vises.
+Opdateret for 1 time siden.29 emner vises.

 In India, Accredited Social Health Activists (ASHAs) deliver services for diagnosis and treatment of malaria, although unlicensed medical practitioners (UMPs) (informal health providers) are most preferred in communities.
 A cross sectional survey was conducted to: (i) assess knowledge and treatment-seeking practices in the community, and (ii) explore the diagnosis and treatment practices related to malaria of UMPs working in rural and tribal-dominated high malaria endemic areas of central India, and whether they adhere to the national guidelines.